 What Matomo doesn't do

 Matomo is web analytics.
 That's its category.
 It tracks what visits your site, what pages they hit, what goals they convert on, where they came from.
 It does this well, with attribution models that the MultiChannelConversionAttribution plugin (MCCA) extends into proper multi-touch territory.
+It can even tag Google Ads traffic and export its conversion data back to the ad platforms.

 Which means every Matomo agency we've talked to has the same workflow gap.
 Numbers come out of Matomo.
 Numbers come out of Meta and Google.
 Someone joins them in a spreadsheet, or in Looker Studio, or in a warehouse.
 The blended ROAS that ends up in the client deck is born somewhere downstream of both systems.